haydenwalker980/dtel/docs/Customer-Support-Guide.md

 * The number has been mistakenly assigned;
 * The owner requests for removal of their number (make sure to use `>permcheck <caller's discord ID>`);
 * The users of this number abuse the system; (blacklist their server/members first)
-* The owner of the number wants it moved to another channel (make sure you have the channel ID they want it moved to, and also transfer the months they paid for by refunding the credits (# months x500))
+* The owner of the number wants it moved to another channel (make sure you have the channel ID they want it moved to, and also transfer the months they paid for by refunding the credits (# months x 500))

 ## Info about things
 We currently have info commands for: